 - Fundraising & Financial Management

 - Communications & Relationships

 - Management & Culture

-- Each person downloads a print copy of the Self-Assessment and the instructions for participants using the link below
+- Each person downloads a print copy of the Self-Assessment and the instructions for participants

-- In advance of the group meeting, each person scores their responses on a paper copy, providing honest answers for the areas they know about.
-(If you do not know enough to answer in an area, mark NA.)
+- In advance of the group meeting, each person scores their responses on a paper copy, providing honest answers for the areas they know about (If you do not know enough to answer in an area, mark NA.).

 - In the assessment meeting, quickly write up your scores on a white board or flip chart.
 Discuss any significant differences among the scores and decide on the final score you will enter into the online Self-Assessment.
 The discussion you have is valuable as it will help you understand different perspectives within your organization and increase the accuracy of your scores.